CSTDev/personal-site/src/content/posts/2026-04-25-how-to-configure-deep-sleep-esp8266.md

 featured: false
 tags:
   - IOT
-  - soil-alerter
+  - plant-monitoring
   - how-to
 ---

+This _How To_ covers how to configure deep sleep on an ESP8266 NodeMCU board.
+This guide is part of the [Soil Moisture Exporter](../soil-moisture-exporter) series.

 ## Deep Sleep

-The ESP8266 has the ability to do what is referred to as **DeepSleep** this reduces what the board is doing to run nothing but the real time clock (RTC) which allows it to track the time it’s been asleep.
-This guide is part of the [Soil Moisture Exporter](./soil-moisture-exporter) series.
+The ESP8266 has the ability to do what is referred to as **DeepSleep**, this reduces what the board is doing to run nothing but the real time clock (RTC) which allows it to track the time it’s been asleep.
+This guide is part of the [Soil Moisture Exporter](../soil-moisture-exporter) series.

 To wake it up either: